Lesson 3: Elements and Compounds

 Symbolic Representations of Matter

 Fluency in Chemistry class requires more than being fluent in the language of Chemistry.
 You must also be fluent in the use of symbols to represent chemical systems.
 Every element has its own elemental symbol – like H, C, O, N, Na, He, etc. And every compound can be represented by a chemical formula – a collection of symbols and numbers and parenthesis (if you’re lucky).
-You’ll need to be able to make sense of formulas such as H2O, CO2, AlCl3, HNO3, (NH4)2SO4, and so on.
+You’ll need to be able to make sense of formulae such as H2O, CO2, AlCl3, HNO3, (NH4)2SO4, and so on.
 As time continues, you will see complex formula expressions like Pb(NO3)2 + 2 KI.

 The elemental symbols used in formulae (plural form of formula) indicate what types of atoms are present.
 The numbers are either coefficients or subscripts and they indicate the number of atoms or molecules present.